 December 2009 by Don RobinsonShirttail was worked heavily in the old mining years, but they didn’t clean it out.
 Present day prospectors and dredgers have done well, especially as Shirttail gets closer to the North Fork of the American.

-The Bawl Mill • Legislative and Regulatory Update • Small-Scale Mining, Milling and Recovery • Judge Rules Against Oregon Miner • Where to Prospect for Gold in Colorado • A Modern Gold Rush In Sudan • Double-D Coils and Their Place in the Goldfields • Melman on Gold & Silver
+The Bawl Mill • Legislative and Regulatory Update • Small-Scale Mining, Milling and Recovery • Judge Rules Against Oregon Miner • A Modern Gold Rush In Sudan • Double-D Coils and Their Place in the Goldfields • Melman on Gold & Silver